Victims’ Rights Externship

 Available to: 2nd and 3rd year students

-Course: Victim’s Rights (2 cr., graded, Spring).
+Course: Seminar Victim’s Rights (3 cr., graded, Fall).
 In recent years, a strong movement has developed urging that crime victims should play a role in the criminal justice process.
 This class will explore what role and rights (if any) crime victims should have.
-Topics to be discussed include defining the “victim”; victim protection; victim involvement in the investigation of the crime, the charging decisions, plea bargaining, and trial; victim impact statements at the sentencing; representation of victims and remedies for deprivations of victims rights; civil remedies as an adjunct to the criminal process; and the proposed federal constitutional amendment protecting victims’ rights.
+Topics to be discussed include defining the “victim”; victim protection; victim involvement in the investigation of the crime, the charging decisions, plea bargaining, and trial; victim impact statements at the sentencing; representation of victims and remedies for deprivations of victims’ rights; civil remedies as an adjunct to the criminal process; and the proposed federal constitutional amendment protecting victims’ rights.

-Placement: (2 or 3 cr., P/F every semester with pre- or co-requisite) The Utah Crime Victims Legal Clinic is a state-wide program providing representation to victims including impact work and education.
+Placement: (2 – 5 cr., P/F every semester with pre- or co-requisite) The Utah Crime Victims Legal Clinic is a state-wide program providing representation to victims including impact work and education.

 Faculty: Professor Paul Cassell